 - In the original Robocop video arcade game (1988), one early boss was an opponent in a large vehicle.

 - The Gears of War franchise includes a few.

-- Gears of War 2 includes a battle between Delta Squad and some Locust in which each side occupies an Assault Derek (essentially, an armored drilling apparatus used to assault the subterrainean Locust home turf.
+- Gears of War 2 includes a battle between Delta Squad and some Locust in which each side occupies an assault derrick (essentially, an armored drilling apparatus used to assault the subterrainean Locust home turf.
 The Locust have hijacked theirs).
-Because the Dereks are in motion across mountainous terrain, the player(s) must kill the opposing Derek's pilot before the vehicles reach a one-lane bridge.
-Also, the turrets on the humans' Derek are broken.
+Because the derricks are in motion across mountainous terrain, the player(s) must kill the opposing derrick's pilot before the vehicles reach a one-lane bridge.
+Also, the turrets on the humans' derrick are broken.

 - With the exception of battle with the Lambent Brumak at the end of Gears of War 2, pretty much every time Delta fights a Brumak.
 While a Brumak is technically more of a mount than a vehicle, it's 30 feet tall and covered with guns and armor.
 It also relies on its Locust crew for direction.

 - By the same token, any of the fights against Reavers, except the vehicle-to-vehicle ones.
 Once again, Reavers are technically mounts, but have a staggering amount of ordinance strapped to them and can be hijacked by Delta.

 - The battles against Bloodmounts probably don't count, since they have no ranged attacks and actually act like mounts.

 - The same basic dynamic happens when trying to hijack an air barge in Gears of War 3.
 The barges are even more vehicle-like than the other methods of travel employed by the Locust, as the animal portion seems to be used solely to provide lift, with mechanical portions providing the lateral movement.